delb-xml/xmllint-action/README.md

 - `errors_html`
   - An HTML table that lists all errors.
 - `errors_json`
-  - A JSON encoded array of error objects with these attributes:
+  - A JSON encoded array of error objects with these fields:
     - `file` — path of the file
     - `line` — line where the error was spotted
-    - `column` — column where the error was spotted
     - `category` — either `syntax` or `validity`
     - `message` — the emitted error message
     - `snippet` — a snippet with a portion of the faulty markup, separated by a newline character the second line contains a caret character that acts as optical pointer

-## TODO

-- generate problem markers, if feasible
-- release as Docker image